MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 ### Security for DHCP clients that do not support the FQDN option

-Windows DHCP clients that do not support the FQDN option (option 81) are not capable of dynamic updates.
+Windows DHCP clients that do not support the FQDN option (option 81) aren't capable of dynamic updates.
 If you want the A and PTR RRs for these clients dynamically registered in DNS, you must configure the DHCP server to perform dynamic updates on their behalf.

 However, having the DHCP server to perform secure dynamic updates on behalf of DHCP clients that do not support the FQDN option is undesirable because when a DHCP server performs a secure dynamic update on a name, that DHCP server becomes the owner of that name, and only that DHCP server can update any record for that name.
 This can cause problems in some circumstances.

 For example, suppose that the DHCP server DHCP1 created an object for the name nt4host1.example.com and then stopped responding, and that later the backup DHCP server, DHCP2, tried to update a record for the same name, nt4host1.example.com.
-In this situation, DHCP2 is not able to update the name because it does not own the name.
+In this situation, DHCP2 is not able to update the name because it doesn't own the name.
 In another example, suppose DHCP1 added an object for the name nt4host1.example.com, and then the administrator upgraded nt4host1.example.com to a Windows 2000-based computer.
-Because the Windows 2000-based computer did not own the name, it would not be able to update DNS records for the name.
+Because the Windows 2000-based computer did not own the name, it wouldn't be able to update DNS records for the name.

 To solve this problem, the built-in security group called DnsUpdateProxy is provided.
 If all DHCP servers are added as members of the DnsUpdateProxy group, one server’s records can be updated by another server if the first server fails.
-Also, because all objects created by the members of the DnsUpdateProxy group are not secured, the first user (that is not a member of the DnsUpdateProxy group) to modify the set of records associated with a DNS name becomes its owner.
+Also, because all objects created by the members of the DnsUpdateProxy group aren't secured, the first user (that is not a member of the DnsUpdateProxy group) to modify the set of records associated with a DNS name becomes its owner.
 When legacy clients are upgraded, they can therefore take ownership of their name records at the DNS server.
 If every DHCP server registering resource records for older clients is a member of the DnsUpdateProxy group, the problems discussed earlier are eliminated.

 #### Securing records when using the DnsUpdateProxy group

-DNS domain names that are registered by the DHCP server are not secure when the DHCP server is a member of the DnsUpdateProxy group.
+DNS domain names that are registered by the DHCP server aren't secure when the DHCP server is a member of the DnsUpdateProxy group.
 As a result, do not use this group in an Active Directory integrated-zone that allows only secure dynamic updates without taking additional steps to allow records created by members of the group to be secured.

 To protect against unsecured records, or to allow members of the DnsUpdateProxy group to register records in zones that allow only secured dynamic updates, Windows Server 2008 DHCP and DNS allow you to create a dedicated user account and configure DHCP servers to perform DNS dynamic updates with the user account credentials (user name, password, and domain).
 The credentials of one dedicated user account can be used by multiple DHCP servers.